 Once inside, pause for a moment and soak up the richly vibrant colors brought back to life by the recent restoration.
 What you are seeing is the original paint and gilding, dazzling again after being cleaned.
 Check out the elaborate wall paintings, murals, and the 3,000 golden stars painted across the vaulted ceilings in the 1840s by Hippolyte Flandrin, a student of Ingres.

-The Christmas Market at Église Saint-Germain-des-Prés
+3. Shop at the Christmas Market at Église Saint-Germain-des-Prés

 Around mid-November, 40 or so rustic Swiss-style chalets pop on the plaza in front of the church and wrap around the corner to continue along a stretch of Boulevard St-Germain.

 Many Parisians consider this festive Christmas Market to be one of the best for buying luxury gifts such as French gastronomy products, handcrafted toys, leather bags and gloves, and lovely jewelry.
 Look for fine wines and liquors from Burgundy and Southern France, gourmet chocolates, and blown-glass tree ornaments.

 And be sure to treat yourself to hot mulled wine and roasted chestnuts!